HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 #### Setting up the installer

-- Download macOS Monterey using [gibMacOS](https://github.com/corpnewt/gibMacOS).
+- Download the latest version of macOS Monterey using [gibMacOS](https://github.com/corpnewt/gibMacOS).

-- At least an 16 GB USB drive with HFS+ file system partition and GPT partition scheme is required.
+- At least a 16 GB USB drive with HFS+ file system partition and GPT partition scheme is required.

 - Install the `InstallAssistant.pkg` package, it will put `Install macOS Monterey.app` in your `/Applications` folder.

-- Create a bootable installer for macOS Big Sur using `createinstallmedia` tool.
+- Create a bootable installer for macOS Monterey using `createinstallmedia` tool.
 ```
 sudo /Applications/Install\ macOS\ Monterey.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume
 ```